savila/HALOGEN/examples/README.md

 the density field.
 And it can also be used with other density fields different from 2LPT.

-To compile the standalone HALOGEN executable, type i ``make halogen``.
+To compile the standalone HALOGEN executable, type ``make halogen``.

 To run the example, located in the ``ONLY_HALOGEN`` directory,